 The concept of shared governance is vital to decisions made at the university, and its practice is integral to RIT’s success.
 Members of the governance groups below represent the university’s major constituencies: faculty, staff, students, and administrators.
 Each governance group is empowered to bring forth issues of importance to the university for deliberation, such as policy proposals, plans for new initiatives, and operational concerns.
 The diverse perspectives provided in these deliberations are the foundation of RIT’s inclusive decision-making model.

-Academic Senate is the legislative and representative agency of the faculty and is empowered to formulate academic policy affecting more than one college of t he university.
+Faculty Senate is the legislative and representative agency of the faculty and is empowered to formulate academic policy affecting more than one college of the university.
 The Senate offers advice and recommendations on other matters of university welfare and acts upon other resolutions or proposals submitted to them that pertain to academic governance or the general welfare of the university.

 Staff Council is an advisory body to the president, or his /her representative, on issues and decisions that affect the university.
 Members communicate to staff about university news, events, and initiatives and act as a conduit providing staff feedback and insights on university issues.
 Additionally, Staff Council initiates policy proposals and revisions and raises issues for university consideration.